Rhyno Equity Group

 Rhyno is a private equity firm looking to acquire mid-market manufacturing companies in the GTA.
 The five partners are strong operators and entrepreneurs.

 Rhyno made an offer on a company (its largest acquisition to date) with a tight closing schedule.
-The five partners approached FirePower to generate multiple proposals from lenders, both senior and junior, so that they could select the most suitable financing structure to support the purchase.
+The five partners approached FirePower to generate multiple proposals from lenders, both senior and junior, so that they could select the most suitable structure to support the purchase.